jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/training-models/index.md

    ```
 2. **Via YAML Configuration**

    Update your YAML configuration file with the base image settings.
-Refer to our [Build Configurations](/docs/build-configurations "Build Configurations") page for more details.
+Refer to our <Anchor label="Build Configurations" title="Build Configurations" href="/docs/build-configurations">Build Configurations</Anchor> page for more details.

    ```
    build_env: